ashharfarooqui/Product-Recommendation-App/README.md

 </p>

 <p align="center">
-  Made with ❤️ and ☕ by Ashhar
+  Made with ❤️ and ☕ by Ashhar Farooqui
 </p>

 ---